schuele-embedded/150-MHz-Telemetry-Transmitter/README.md

 150 MHz Telemetry Transmitter for Wildlife Tracking

 This Transmitter is an adaption of http://http://people.ece.cornell.edu/land/PROJECTS/TRANSMIT/.
+It has some minor changes and is only discrete components as building all coils etc. by hand needs a lot of experienece, luck and effort to get the circuit running well, which I hardly had to experience...

 This circuit allows to build an low-cost, tiny, light weight and very low power VHF-pulse-transmitter from scratch.
 It's purpose is to be used in scientific tracking applications for wildlife and livestock.